jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 When you are attending a remote meeting, minimize what can distract you.
 Close your email and hide the chat program.
 Put your phone out of arms reach.
 Try to focus intently on the meeting.
-If you find yourself not paying attention and not contributing take this as a signal that you shouldn't be in this meeting.
+If you find yourself not paying attention and not contributing, take this as a signal that you shouldn't be in this meeting.
 If nothing on the rest of the agenda seems like it requires you, then leave the meeting and be more selective about what you join in the future.